Students sue University of Alberta over free speech

 “The people who tore down our posters, threatened publicly on Facebook to disrupt our events, and then physically obstructed our campus display, would they be OK with their own opinions being silenced?” asked Kianna Owen, a second-year nursing student and the secretary of UAlberta Pro-Life.

-“The University’s choice to knowingly condone the violation of the Code of Student Behaviour sends a very dangerous message to all students at the University of Alberta, that silencing people you disagree with is acceptable conduct,” stated lawyer John Carpay, president of the JCCF.
+“The University’s choice to knowingly condone the violation of the Code of Student Behaviour sends a very dangerous message to all students at the University of Alberta, that silencing people you disagree with is acceptable conduct,” stated John Carpay, president of the JCCF.

 Share this:

-CALGARY, AB: The Justice Centre for Constitutional Freedoms announces the launch of a national campaign urging all provinces...
+OTTAWA, ON: The Justice Centre for Constitutional Freedoms announces that it has delivered a national petition signed by...

 Explore Related News